guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/creating-clusters/index.md

 layout: layout.pug
 navigationTitle: Creating Kubernetes clusters using MKE
 title: Creating Kubernetes clusters on DC/OS using MKE
-menuWeight: 10
+menuWeight: 5
 excerpt: Learn to create Kubernetes clusters on DC/OS using MKE and the DC/OS Kubernetes CLI.
 enterprise: true
 ---

-At this point, you should have [installed MKE](/services/kubernetes/__VERSION__/getting-started/provision-install/installing-mke/) - using the DC/OS `kubernetes` package on your DC/OS Enterprise cluster and installed the [latest DC/OS Kubernetes CLI](/services/kubernetes/__VERSION__/cli/).
+At this point, you should have [installed MKE](/services/kubernetes/__VERSION__/getting-started/installing-mke/) - using the DC/OS `kubernetes` package on your DC/OS Enterprise cluster and installed the [latest DC/OS Kubernetes CLI](/services/kubernetes/__VERSION__/cli/).

-Now you are in a position to create multiple Kubernetes clusters on top of DC/OS.
-Let's make a pair of them - one at a time.

-## Create a Kubernetes cluster on DC/OS

 As when installing the MKE, to run this Kubernetes cluster as a service on our DC/OS Enterprise cluster, we need a service account for it.
 Like before, to do so we need to first provision a service account for this Kubernetes cluster, then grant it the necessary permissions for operating on DC/OS Enterprise.

-### Provision a Service Account for DC/OS Kubernetes
+## Provision a Service Account for DC/OS Kubernetes

 As with MKE on DC/OS Enterprise, when installing DC/OS Kubernetes on a DC/OS Enterprise cluster, configuring a service account for DC/OS Kubernetes on Enterprise is necessary.
-Since the pattern is similar here, we will move through it just a little faster than when [provisioning the service account for MKE](/services/kubernetes/__VERSION__/getting-started/provision-install/installing-mke/) earlier.
+Since the pattern is similar here, we will move through it just a little faster than when [provisioning the service account for MKE](/services/kubernetes/__VERSION__/getting-started/installing-mke/) earlier.

 1. <strong>Start by creating a unique keypair to use for the service account, here we specify </strong>`kube1-priv.pem`<strong> and</strong> `kube1-pub.pem`<strong>:</strong>